wlieberman/code-server/README.md

 ## How To Use

-First, you must create the namespace and then add a secret that will be used by the deployment.
+Before applying all the configuration files, the namespace and a secret must be created.
+The secret will be used to log into the site.

 ```bash
 kubectl apply -f 00_namespace.yml